Manonedde/High_frequency_MRI_database/docs/source/data/data_description.rst

 Study design
 -----------------
 Twenty healthy adults (mean age 36 years, age range 29-46 y.o.(SD = 4.7),
-3 men and 17 women) were scan at the Centre Hospitalier Universitaire of Sherbrooke (CHUS) using a clinical 3T MRI scanner (Ingenia, Philips Healthcare, Best, Netherlands) with a 32-channel head coil.
+4 men and 16 women) were scan at the Centre Hospitalier Universitaire of Sherbrooke (CHUS) using a clinical 3T MRI scanner (Ingenia, Philips Healthcare, Best, Netherlands) with a 32-channel head coil.
+Each MRI session was repeated 5 times over 5 months and a 4-week interval (+/- 1 week).
+For each participant, images were acquired at approximately the same time of day to avoid potential diurnal effects (i.e., a morning participant had all sessions in the morning, with a tolerated 2–3-hour variation).

 Study design - 20 healthy subjects